erichards52/Master-Project/README.md

 Replace `<$ID>` with the relevant NCBI taxonomy ID (IDs can be found at https://www.ncbi.nlm.nih.gov/taxonomy)

 **Custom Database Continued**
+It is possible to invoke the command: `sh set_targets.sh <$DIR_DB> human viruses bacteria` if you would like to download the default database including the human, viral and bacteria genome(s) (`<$DIR_DB>` can be replaced with whatever you would like to name the database directory (I named mine "DBD") - you must create this directory inside the original CLARK directory).
+However, if you only wish to utilise a custom database you have created, several steps are involved:

+In order to include a reference sequence(s)/genome(s) of your choosing, you must create a directory inside `<$DIR_DB>` called `Custom`.
+As stated in the previous scripts (HumanBacteriaRat.py & archaeaViralPlasmid.sh), you must download all reference sequences to the `Custom` folder before running `set_targets.sh` from the original CLARK directory.
+Once this is done, merely type: `sh set_targets.sh <$DIR_DB> custom`.
 The command `custom` allows for the selection of a genome or reference sequence of your choosing (it references the custom folder).
-It is possible to invoke the command: `sh set_targets.sh <$DIR_DB> human viruses bacteria custom` if you would still like to download the default human, viral and bacteria genome(s).
-However, if you only wish to utilise the custom database you have created, merely type: `sh set_targets.sh <$DIR_DB> custom`.

-`<$DIR_DB>` can be replaced with whatever you would like to name the database directory (I've named this one DBD).
-You must create this directory inside the original CLARK directory.

-In order to include a reference sequence(s)/genome(s) of your choosing, you must create a directory inside `<$DIR_DB>` called `Custom`.
-As stated in the previous scripts (HumanBacteriaRat.py & archaeaViralPlasmid.sh), you must download all reference sequences to the custom folder before running `set_targets.sh` from the original CLARK directory.
+Finally, if you wish to use CLARK-S, you must first run a sample classification in order to generate the database, and then invoke the command `sh buildSpacedDB.sh` from the CLARK directory (as this builds a CLARK-S/spaced k-mer friendly database).

-#### Classification Scripts
+#### Classification Scripts/testDataScripts
+Classification on sample sequences was run using CLARK, CLARK-l & CLARK-S. All of these scripts can be found in the relevant sub-directories for each classifier.
 Classification can be run immediately utilising the custom database created during this project ("DBD").

 In order to run classification, CLARK must first generate a database of specific sized k-mers.
 Here, only the default size has been used (31-mers).
 The database is created by simply invoking the main CLARK classification command as follows: